 There are several major differences.
 Most 10-speed chainrings are 120 BCD and standard 9-speed chainrings are 64/104 BCD.
-Also, some do not mount to the crank arm spider with the traditional nut and bolt but are threaded and use a chainring specific bolt.
+Also, some do not mount to the crank arm spider with the traditional nut and bolt but are threaded and use a chainring-specific bolt.
 In addition, the spacing of the rings on the crank arm spider is different between 9-speed and 10-speed cranks.
-What is the same is the tooth thickness which means you can run a 9-speed chainring with 10-speed chain.
+What is the same is the tooth thickness which means you can run a 9-speed chainring with a 10-speed chain.

 Do I need to replace my front derailleur?